The Impact of Birth Trauma on Sexual Health

 How does birth trauma affect women?

-However, the distress caused by a traumatic birth can leave lasting physical, emotional and psychological scars on women.
-Women can suffer from painful sex as a result of birth trauma, as well as flashbacks, intrusive thoughts, anxiety, panic attacks, night terrors, depression, overall hypervigilance and feeling alert.
-They find their symptoms not subsiding regardless of how hard they try and how much time passes.
-This might lead to feeling guilt and shame for not having been able to move past their birthing experience.
+However, the distress caused by a traumatic birth can leave a lot of physical, emotional and psychological pain on women.
+They can suffer from painful sex as a result of birth trauma.
+They can experience flashbacks, intrusive thoughts, anxiety, panic attacks, night terrors, depression, overall hypervigilance and feeling alert.

 What to do next?